Well-posedness and exponential equilibration of a volume-surface reaction-diffusion system with nonlinear boundary coupling: Convergence to equilibrium

 since without \eqref{conssqrt}, the left hand side of \eqref{f12} vanishes for all constant states $U$, $V$ satisfying $V^{\beta}=U^{\alpha}$, while the right hand side of \eqref{f12} vanishes only at the equilibrium $U_{\infty}$, $V_{\infty}$.
 Thus, the following steps are designed as a chain of estimates, which allows for the conservation law \eqref{EDDcons} rewritten as \eqref{conssqrt} to enter into the proof of estimate \eqref{f12}.

 \underline{\it Step 1:} The goal of this step is to show that there exists a constant $K_3>0$ such that

-which establishes a lower bound of the \emph{reaction entropy dissipation term} in terms of a \emph{reaction entropy dissipation term for the space averaged concentrations} $\overline{U}$ and $\overline{V}$ at the cost of two terms, which can ultimately be controlled by the \emph{diffusion entropy dissipation}.
+This inequality establishes a lower bound of the \emph{reaction entropy-dissipation term} in terms of a \emph{reaction entropy-dissipation term for the space averaged concentrations} $\overline{U}$ and $\overline{V}$ at the cost of two terms, which can ultimately be controlled by the \emph{diffusion entropy-dissipation}.

 At first, we remark that the averaged concentrations $\overline{U}$ and $\overline{V}$ are bounded by Jensen's inequality and the conservation law \eqref{conssqrt}

 Next, we consider the following deviations around the spatially averaged concentrations: